 So, you've volunteered/agreed/been appointed as Coaching Officer for your Federation?
 Well done.
 Croquet depends on volunteer effort to keep the sport alive and you are well placed to help people in a whole region of the country!

 Where You Fit In

 The national structure for croquet coaching is formulated by the Croquet Association (CA), with agreed course syllabuses, grades of accredited coaches and so on.
-You can read about these in the CA Coaching Manual, on the CA Website and in the CA Fixtures Book.
-This structure is overseen on behalf of the CA Council by the CA Coaching Committee, of which, as a FCO, you are now a member.
+You can read about these in the Coaching section and in the CA Fixtures Calendar.
+This structure is overseen on behalf of the CA Council by the Coaching Committee, of which, as an FCO, you are now a member.

 You have been appointed by your Federation, of course, and in that sense your chief loyalty is to them, to assess and meet their coaching needs.
 While it's your brief to organise coaching where you identify a need, you don't have to do all the coaching yourself.